Intervention Order Lawyers

 Having an experienced lawyer to answer these questions and any others you may have is very important in order to ensure that if you are to make an application for an intervention order, that you are doing so in circumstances where you have an understanding of what your prospects of success are and further, whether an intervention order will help you in achieving your objectives.

-Should you decide that applying for an intervention order is the appropriate thing to do having regard to issues you are facing, then call Stary Norton Halphen at any of our six offices, including our City Office on (03) 8622 8200 or reach us through our online enquiry form.
+Should you decide that applying for an intervention order is the appropriate thing to do having regard to issues you are facing, then call Stary Norton Halphen at any of our six offices, including our City Office on (03) 8622 8200 or you can also reach us through our online enquiry form.
 For all After Hours enquiries, call 0407 410 821.

 You have a voice.